Configuration

 Decoded JWTs in the

-If using the former, the library will need to be configured with a key to decode and verify the token.
+In order to use encoded JWTs, configure the library with a key to decode and verify the tokens.

-header from the request, and putting it into the appropriate context field:
+It extracts the Authorization header from the request and puts it in the appropriate context field:

 const server = new ApolloServer({